-Jupitour 2000 - the world's first Jupitour
+Jupitour 2000 - the first ever Jupitour

-(a world's first and only)
+(a world's first and so far only)

 The majority of our Jupiters drove to the specially booked hotels, but there were seven Jupiter crews camping.
 They travelled from Portsmouth essentially for the race itself, the celebration get-togethers, and the scenic run on the Monday following the race.
 They were joined by Jupiter owner Ib Rasmussen and his friend Claus Olsen from Denmark in a modern car.